s3anfinnegan/my-website/README.md

 ## Troubleshooting
 - SSL certificate not issued/ Can't enforce HTTPS?
 Allow time for propagation.
 It takes GH time to issue the certs
 - Made changes to deployed site but now its not available at my custom domain?
 Check repo settings and ensure the custom domain hasn't been removed during changes
+- Deployment made but not rendering/ showing something else/ 404 error message from GitHub?
+Allow some time for the deployment process to take place - some times 30 mins to over an hour